Rooof/docs/regionsand_neighborhoods_md.md

 ---
 ##Neighborhoods
 Neighborhoods are the smaller area within a region.
-The neighborhood shows up in brackets after the title of each ad.
+The neighborhood shows up in brackets after the title of each ad.<br>
 ![](maps5.jpg)

 ---